 The new IFRS 17 "Insurance Contracts" will replace the current IFRS 4, which permits a variety of practices in the settlement of insurance contracts.
-IFRS 17 will change fundamentally the accounting of all entities that deal with insurance and investment contracts.
+The new standard will fundamentally change the accounting for all entities that deal with insurance contracts and investment contracts; however, the scope of the standard is not limited to insurance companies only, and contracts entered into by entities other than insurance companies may also contain an element that complies with the definition of an insurance contract (as defined in IFRS 17).